Skip to content

 int hal_flash_erase(uint32_t address, int len)

 Called by the bootloader to erase part of the flash memory to allow subsequent boots.
-Erase operations must be performed via the specific IAP interface of the target microcontroller. address marks the start of the area that the bootloader wants to erase, and len specifies the size of the area to be erased.
+Erase operations must be performed via the specific IAP interface of the target microcontroller. address marks the start of the area that the bootloader wants to erase, and len specifies the size of the area to be erased. address is guaranteed to be aligned to WOLFBOOT_SECTOR_SIZE, and len is guaranteed to be a multiple of WOLFBOOT_SECTOR_SIZE.
 This function must take into account the geometry of the flash sectors, and erase all the sectors in between.

 void hal_prepare_boot(void)